Loss Of Wagging Tail

 Personally, I don't believe blocked anal glands are causing your dog's inability to wag his tail, however, I'm not a vet, this is simply my opinion.

-I've added a couple of links to dog anal glands and how to clear cocker spaniel anal glands to give you a better understanding of the problem.
+I've added a couple of links to anal glands and anal sacs and how to clear cocker spaniel anal glands to give you a better understanding of the problem.

 Have you considered that your cocker may not be wagging his tail simply because he's feeling a little 'depressed or (or even traumatized by the Lab)' at the moment?